-Nursing homes that want to implement an On-Time program must have the following in place:
+Nursing homes that want to implement On-Time should have:

 - EMR vendor willing to provide access to On-Time reports. - Commitment from key leadership, including the DON or administrator. - Commitment to provide high-quality data elements to populate reports. - Multidisciplinary Change Team and designated team champion. - Commitment to work with a Facilitator to learn how to use the reports to prevent adverse events.